IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 4. Run `docker run -d --name my-container --mount type=bind,source="$(pwd)",target=/root/templates cpd-roks-terraform`.

+5. Execute an interactive `bash` shell on the container `docker exec -it my-container bash`

 The current directory on the host has beeen bind-mounted to `~/templates` in the container.
 This allows file changes made in the host to be reflected in the container and vice versa.

 ### Deploying Cloud Pak for Data